Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 The next observation is that PBT is faster than PBPB (Res) by one to two orders of magnitude, but that the scaling behaviours are similar.
 A more accurate comparison can be done by inspecting Figure~\ref{fig:ratio}.
-While the limited range of $k$ and noise do not allow us to convincingly make any conclusions, we hypothesise that the ratio of the runtimes between PBT and PBPB (Res) is close to a constant for large $k$.
-Also, PBPB (Res) is relatively slow on small instances, presumably because of an expensive initialisation/preprocessing, normal for an off-the-shelf algorithm, but this does not affect the method's scalability.
+While the limited range of $k$ and noise do not allow us to convincingly make any definite conclusions, we hypothesise that the ratio of the runtimes between PBT and PBPB (Res) is close to a constant for large $k$.
+Also, PBPB (Res) is relatively slow on small instances, presumably because of an expensive initialisation/preprocessing, normal for an off-the-shelf solver, but this does not affect the method's scalability.
 The similarity of the scaling on larger instances ($k > 35$) supports our hypothesis from Section~\ref{sec:branching-strategies} that the search processes of PBPB (Res) and PBT could well be similar.

+It is also clear that PBPB (Res) and CSP (CP-SAT) show (remarkably) similar performance, despite CSP (CP-SAT) not explicitly using patterns.
+In this paper, we treat the PBPB and CSP solvers in an ``off-the-shelf blackbox'' fashion and do not study their internal workings.
+However, CP-SAT is built on top of a SAT solver, and so we speculate that the search in the SAT solver effectively mimics a pattern-based reasoning.
+This could be directly through the the $v_k$ variables.
+Alternatively, conversion to SAT could introduce a new variable for each term or predicate that occurs in the constraints, including the terms $x_i = x_j$ and $x_i \neq x_j$ in (\ref{eq:csp-not-equals}), (\ref{eq:csp-at-least}) and (\ref{eq:csp-at-most}) -- such Boolean variables would play a similar role to the pattern variables $M_{ij}$.

 We also observe that the ratio between the solution time of unsatisfiable and satisfiable instances steadily grows for PBPB (Res), while it stays roughly constant for PBT\@.
 This may be explained by the fact that the PB solver is likely to employ some heuristics for ordering search branches; these heuristics generally improve the running time of the solver on satisfiable instances while leaving its performance on unsatisfiable instances intact.
-PBT does not currently have any such heuristic; our attempts to implement one gave a relative improvement of the algorithm's performance on satisfiable instances but the overheads were comparable to the gain and, thus, we dropped the branch ordering heuristic in our final implementation of PBT\@.
-We also directly investigated whether the running times of PBPB (Res) correlate with the running times of PBT, see Figure~\ref{fig:correlation}.
-On satisfiable instances the correlation is relatively weak which is natural as the running time depends on the branching decisions which differ in the two algorithms.
-On unsatisfiable instances the correlation is much stronger which again shows that, although the individual branching decisions of the two algorithms may be different, the effectiveness of the heuristics is comparable.
+PBT does not currently have any such heuristic; in our attempt to implement one, the gain was comparable to the overheads, and, thus, we dropped the branch ordering heuristic in our final implementation of PBT\@.